 Milton Country Park is located just a few miles north of the city of Cambridge.
-Created from old gravel pits the 95 acre site offers a varied natural habitat with woodland, lakes, and over two miles of attractive pathways suitable for bicycles and wheelchairs.
+Created from old gravel pits the park offers a varied natural habitat with woodland, lakes, and attractive pathways suitable for bicycles and wheelchairs.
 Dogs are welcome and can be walked off-lead anywhere north of the 13th public drain.
 There is also a visitors' centre, café, two children's playgrounds, and a varied activity and events programme.
 You can hire the facilities for a meeting or party and even hold a wedding in the park!

 The country park is managed by Cambridge Sport Lakes Trust, a registered charity established for the creation and operation of a multi-sports lake & park in Cambridgeshire.
 At the park the trust works closely with community, business, schools and charity groups to create better access to outdoor sport, leisure and education.